 a.
 History of Britain’s Greatest Leadership

-World history and history of Great Britain in particular cannot be written without such a prominent politician as Winston Churchill.
-Being born in 1874 by the age of 26 he enters Parliament and joins the Liberals.
-After reaching much success in Parliament he became Prime Minister and Minister of Defence in 1940, and remained in his seat until 1945.
+World history and history of Great Britain, in particular, cannot be written without such a prominent politician as Winston Churchill.
+Being born in 1874 by the age of 26, he enters Parliament and joins the Liberals.
+After reaching much success in Parliament, he became Prime Minister and Minister of Defense in 1940 and remained in his seat until 1945.
 Then in 1951 he won the elections and became a Prime Minister again, though resigned in 1955.
 His dominant qualities were courage and imagination.
-Less obvious to the public, but no less important, was his powerful, original, and fertile intellect.
-He had intense loyalty, marked magnanimity and generosity, and an affectionate nature with a puckish humour .
-Churchill played an essential role for the outcome of the World War II.
+Less visible to the public, but no less important, was his compelling, original, and fertile intellect.
+He had intense loyalty, marked magnanimity and generosity, and an affectionate nature with a puckish humor .
+Churchill played an essential role in the outcome of the World War II.
 His name had been made, and he stood unchallengeable, as the greatest of all Britain’s war leaders.
 It was not only his own country, though, that owed him a debt.
-So too did the world of free men and women to whom he had made a constant and inclusive appeal in his magnificent speeches from embattled Britain in 1940 and 1941.
+So too did the world of free men and women to whom he had made a constant and inclusive appeal in his great speeches from embattled Britain in 1940 and 1941.

 b.
 History of Strongest Chinese Leadership

 Chinese revolutionary Mao Zedong (1893-1976), the establisher of the Chinese Communist Party and the inspirer of communistic movements in other countries, was born in 1893.
 In 1921 he became a member of CCP.
-Mao and other members of the Communistic Party were encouraging USSR support in order to won the competition for the domination of China.
-To do that Mao organized the Red Army and was elected to be a chairman of the Chinese Soviet Republic, which was formed in 1931.
+Mao and other members of the Communistic Party were encouraging USSR support to win the competition for the domination of China.
+To do that Mao organized the Red Army and was elected to be a chairman of the Chinese Soviet Republic formed in 1931.
 In 1949 Mao Zedong was able to reach success and proclaimed China as the People’s Republic of China and accepted election as chairman.
 Though, the success of Mao cost thousands of people’s lives.
-Being a political leader Mao never hesitated to use his army to put down any opposition within China, and during his tenure his military killed far more Chinese than external enemies .
-Of course Mao Zedong had a tremendous influence on China, but nowadays his influence on the country as a former political leader has fallen.
+Being a political leader Mao never hesitated to use his army to put down any opposition within China, and during his tenure, his military killed far more Chinese than external enemies .
+Of course, Mao Zedong had a tremendous influence on China, but nowadays his impact on the country as a former political leader has fallen.
 His military reputation has diminished to that of just another ruthless former totalitarian head of state .

 The second political leader who influenced the development of China is Deng Xiaoping.
-He used to be member of CCP for many years, and his major impact on the country was that he was able to direct the country to the development of socialist modernization.
-He was born in 1904, and joined the CCP in his early youth.
-He was able to settle the problems with Taiwan, Hong and Macao, and to reunite China by means of his concept “one country, two systems”.
-This concept is considered to be an important part of building socialism in China; it had influence not only on China but also on other countries.
-This is one example of Deng’s application of the principle of seeking truth from facts to the solution of complicated practical problems .
-As a political leader Xiaoping had a broad vision on many political issues, and he devoted a lot of time to foreign relations.
-Deng Xiaoping as a political figure still plays a great role in making major policy decisions of the Communist Party and the state.
-Through a lifetime of service to the people, Deng Xiaoping has earned the respect and affection of millions of his compatriots .
-Speaking about his personal qualities, he proved to be far-sighted and persevering, a man of quick understanding and decisive action .
+He used to be a member of CCP for many years, and his significant impact on the country was that he was able to direct the nation to the development of socialist modernization.
+He was born in 1904 and joined the CCP in his early youth.
+He was ready to settle the problems with Taiwan, Hong, and Macao, and to reunite China through his concept “one country, two systems.”
+This idea is considered to be an essential part of building socialism in China; it had influence not only on China but also on other countries.
+It is one example of Deng’s application of the principle of seeking truth from facts to the solution of complicated practical problems .
+As a political leader, Xiaoping had a broad vision on many political issues, and he devoted a lot of time to foreign relations.
+Deng Xiaoping as a political figure still plays an enormous role in making major policy decisions of the Communist Party and the state.
+Through a lifetime of service to the people, Deng Xiaoping has earned respect and affection of millions of his compatriots .
+Speaking about his qualities, he proved to be far-sighted and persevering, a man of quick understanding and decisive action .

 a.
 China: Current Political Culture and Policy Changes on the Horizon